 - Mixing studio flash and daylight to control background exposure and image contrast.

 By the end of this course you should be able to...

-- begin to play with the creative possibilities that control of light allows.
+- Begin to use some of the creative possibilities that control of light allows

 What previous students have achieved on this course: .